#TBT - Re-Taste

-Leslie Sarna is a longtime vegetarian and food fanatic.
+Leslie (Sarna) Durso is a longtime vegetarian and food fanatic.
 She started her lifestyle blog with the intention of sharing fabulous food that just happened to be vegetarian.

 Her food is the kind everyone will enjoy!
 She also includes party planning ideas and tips as well as restaurant and product reviews.